Flavia95/python_program/overview_data.md

         cursor.execute(query, tuple(strain_names) + (speciesid,))
         return {strain["Name"]: strain for strain in cursor.fetchall()}
 ```

-This function retrieves information for the strains from the database.
-It takes a database connection (dbconn), a tuple of strain names, and a species ID as input.
-It constructs a SQL query to fetch strain information for the provided strain names and species ID from the database.
-The function returns a dictionary where strain names are keys, and the corresponding strain information is the value.
+5. This function reads data values from the file, given the file path, headers, and strain information.
+It reads data values line by line, creating a dictionary for each line, with keys being column names from the header and values as the corresponding data.
+The function yields these dictionaries.
 ```
 def read_datavalues(filepath, headings, strain_info):
     "Read data values from file"